mjenior/promptpal/README.md

 save_code: bool
     Extracts and saves code snippets from the response.
     Default is False
+scan_files: bool
+    Scans prompt for existing files, extracts contents, and adds to prompt.
+    Default is False
 seed : str or int
     Set moded seed for more deterministic reponses Converts strings into binary-like equivalent, constrained by max system bit size